Top of the page

 Symptoms of Bell's palsy include:

 Treatment with corticosteroid medicines (such as prednisone) can make it more likely that you will regain all facial movement.
 They work best if they are taken soon after symptoms start (within 3 days).
-Sometimes antiviral medicines (such as acyclovir) may be added to corticosteroid medicines to treat Bell's palsy.
-But evidence for using antiviral medicines is weak.
-They may help in some cases, but in general they do not affect recovery. footnote 2
+Sometimes antiviral medicines may be added to corticosteroid medicines to treat Bell's palsy.

 Some people may not be able to take corticosteroid medicines because of other health problems.
 It's important to remember that most people with Bell's palsy recover completely without any treatment.